-We chose HER2-HER3 because it has been shown to be the most tumor-promoting dimer among EGFR family members due to its downstream activation of the PI3-kinase and MAPK pathways (44-46).
-Secondly, the mRNA expression of alternative ligands such as EREG, which has been shown to modulate the efficacy of EGFR-targeted agents in KRAS WT mCRCs (7), is the broadest specificity EGF-like ligand that induces the widespread phosphorylation of HER1-4 (47).
-Although the mechanism of this modulation is not precisely known, EREG, as opposed to EGF, can recruit HER3 into heterodimers, as reflected by its enhancement on the proliferative activity on cells coexpressing a combination of HER3 with either HER2 or HER4 (48).
-Thirdly, we showed by FRET-FLIM imaging an induction of HER2-HER3 dimers after cetuximab treatment in KRAS and BRAF WT colon cancer cells (22).
+We chose HER2-HER3 because it has been shown to be the most tumor promoting dimer among EGFR family members, due to its downstream activation of PI3-kinase (PI3K)/AKT and MAPK pathways [45-47].
+Secondly, the mRNA expression of alternative ligands such as EREG, which has been shown to modulate the efficacy of EGFR-targeted agents in KRAS WT mCRCs [7], is the broadest specificity EGF-like ligand that induces the widespread phosphorylation of HER1-4 [48].
+Although the mechanism of this modulation is not precisely known, EREG, as opposed to EGF, can recruit HER3 into heterodimers, as reflected by its enhancement on the proliferative activity on cells co-expressing a combination of HER3 with either HER2 or HER4 [49].
+Thirdly, we showed by FRET-FLIM imaging, an induction of HER2-HER3 dimers after cetuximab treatment in KRAS and BRAF WT colon cancer cells [22].

-The additional HER2-HER3 dimer parameter as measured by FLIM may be important for the future stratification of anti-HER2 treatment combination using pertuzumab plus trastuzumab (49).
-Notably, HER2 activity (of prognostic signature) has been shown previously to be measurable by FLIM independently of HER2 concentration (23).
+The additional HER2-HER3 dimer parameter as measured by FLIM may be important for the future stratification of anti-HER2 treatment combination using pertuzumab plus trastuzumab [50].
+Notably, HER2 activity (of prognostic signature) has been shown previously to be measurable by FLIM independently of HER2 concentration [23].

-This new retrospective analysis suggests that the proportion of patients gaining benefit from cetuximab may be as small as 10% and concurs with clinical data that these patients are among those with the best baseline prognosis.
+This new retrospective analysis suggests that the proportion of patients gaining benefit from cetuximab may be as small as 10% and concurs with clinical data that these patients are amongst those with the best baseline prognosis.
 HER2-HER3 FRET-FLIM provided new information enabling the statistical method to identify this latent class.
-These hypothesis-generating data show the potential of measurement of dimers and demonstrate the utility of FRET-FLIM to assess dimerization in formalin-fixed paraffin-embedded tissue.
+This hypothesis generating data shows the potential of measurement of dimers and demonstrates the utility of FRET-FLIM to assess dimerization in FFPE tissue.

-Further preclinical experiments using patient-derived organoids, for example, are needed to understand the statistically significantly increased prevalence of PIK3CA mutations in the discovered Class 1.
-Previously anti-EGFR response was shown to be higher for RAS WT patients who expressed phosphoproteins pEGFR and pAkt (50). pAkt may in turn be linked to EGFR trafficking and degradation, and therefore treatment response, warranting further study (51).
-Furthermore, the predictive utility of this assay may be further enhanced by the inclusion of preand posttreatment dimer measurements, as we have recently demonstrated in a phase II head and neck study using an exosomal HER dimer assay (52).
+Further preclinical experiments, using patient derived organoids for example, are needed to understand the statistically significantly increased prevalence of PIK3CA mutations in the discovered Class 1.
+Previously anti-EGFR response was shown to be higher for RAS WT patients who expressed pEGFR and pAkt [51]. pAkt may in turn be linked to EGFR trafficking and degradation, and therefore treatment response, warranting further study [52].
+Furthermore, the predictive utility of this assay may be further enhanced by the inclusion of pre- and post-treatment dimer measurements as we have recently demonstrated in a Phase 2 head and neck study using an exosomal HER dimer assay [53].

-In conclusion, this study demonstrates how a novel Bayesian LCA, signature generation, and covariate reduction can be used as objective approaches to generate hypotheses for treatment.
+In conclusion, this study demonstrates how a novel Bayesian LCA, signature generation and covariate reduction can be used as objective approaches to generate hypotheses for treatment.
 Given that the identification of prognostic and predictive biomarkers and clinical characteristics in colorectal cancers is an active area of research, this study shows how the development and application of statistical methods contributes to the retrospective analysis of trials.
 The ability to model and quantify the evidence for putative patient stratifications is therefore a crucial initial step towards identifying and validating strategies for targeting therapies.